 The only problem is running out of memory.
 Even a small church can fill the 1000 or so cells available on most Commodore 64 spreadsheets.
 Thus, you may need to combine similar items.
 The other approach is to use a general ledger program to prepare your reports.
 Unfortunately, the BPI general ledger I use is no longer sold in Commodore format.

-Software Discounters of America

-Orders Outside PA-1-800-225-7638

-PA Orders - 1-800-223-7784 Customer Service 412-361-5291

-S.D. of A
+Circle 254 on Reader Service card th

-Free Shipping on orders over \$100 in continental USA

-No surcharge for VISA/Mastercard

-Your card is not charged until we ship
+Software Discounters S.D. of of America Orders Outside PA-1-800-225-7638 PA Orders - 1-800-223-7784 Open Saturday Customer Service 412-361-5291 Free Shipping on orders over \$100 in continental USA No surcharge for VISA/Mastercard Your card is not charged until we ship EPY ACCESS